rrauch/sia_nfs/README.md

-# Sia NFS Gateway (sia-nfs)
+# Sia NFS Gateway (sia_nfs)

 ## Description

-`sia-nfs` provides access to one or more Sia buckets via a plain NFS interface, allowing any compatible client to access the hosted files and directories directly without needing to run a Sia client or [renterd](https://sia.tech/software/renterd).
+`sia_nfs` provides access to one or more Sia buckets via a plain NFS interface, allowing any compatible client to access the hosted files and directories directly without needing to run a Sia client or [renterd](https://sia.tech/software/renterd).
 This gateway can be used locally to mount a Sia filesystem or made available to an entire network.
 It is designed to work on Linux, macOS, Windows, and potentially other operating